 We all have goals, but few will labor to achieve them.
 Instead, we marvel at those who have reached theirs.
-In our naturalness bias, we believe successful individuals have some esoteric abilities that distinguish them from us.
+In our naturalness bias, we believe successful individuals have some esoteric abilities that distinguish them from the rest of us.
 What we overlook is that the final product we admire results from a series of mistake-ridden, unrecorded, and painful setbacks.
 I’ve compiled seven proven steps you can learn from those people whose achievement inspires you.

 “It is in the moment of decision that our life is shaped.”Tony Robbins

-Deliberately choosing to change one’s unpleasant circumstance is the first step toward success.
+Deliberately choosing to change one’s unpleasant circumstances is the first step toward success.
 While life-changing decisions differ across individuals and situations, they share the same vigor and determination.
 This is the precise moment you say; That’s it!
 I have had it!
 I can’t take it anymore!
-You don’t know what the outcomes will be, what resources and efforts it will require, but you commit to claim your fuller, happier, and more meaningful life.
+You don’t know what the outcomes will be, what resources and efforts it will require, but you commit to claiming your fuller, happier, and more meaningful life.
 Steve Jobs decided to make a dent in the universe after he knew he was adopted.
 His stolen bike drove Muhammad Ali’s decision to learn to fight.
 Life has plenty in store for you.
 Are you ready to decide today to reach the next level?

 Acknowledge Your Strengths

 Many of us fixate on our flaws while discounting our unique talents.
 As a life coach, I spend a great majority of the time helping clients focus on their strengths.
 Success results from improving our deficiencies and leveraging our strengths, not disparaging ourselves.
 When you catch yourself saying “There is nothing successful about me,” remember, nobody can consistently fail and vice versa.
 Acknowledge your advantage and use them to fuel you.
 See your failures for what they are—temporary setbacks to help you improve.